beiweitemderbeste/fullstackopen_translation_de/part_0/part_0b.md

 > The CSS rule defines that elements with the container class will be outlined with a one pixel wide border.
 It also sets 10 pixel padding on the element.
 This adds some empty space between the element's content and the border.

 Die CSS-Regel bestimmt, dass Elemente mit der Klasse "container" eine 1 Pixel-breite Umrandung haben.
-Die Klasse legt auch einen Padding-Wert von 10 Pixeln für zugehörige Elemente fest.
-Dadurch gibt es einen freien Bereich zwischen dem Inhalt der Elemente und deren Umrandung.
+Die Klasse legt auch einen Padding-Wert von 10 Pixeln fest.
+Dadurch gibt es einen freien Bereich zwischen den Elementen und deren Umrandung.

 > The second CSS rule sets the text color of the notes as blue.

-Die zweite CSS-Regel besagt, dass die Textfarbe der Notizen blau ist.
+Die zweite CSS-Regel ändert die Textfarbe der Notizen zu blau.

 > HTML elements can also have other attributes apart from classes.
 The div element containing the notes has an id attribute.
 JavaScript code uses the id to find the element.